eiffel-community/eiffel/usage-examples/test-execution.md

 7. A test executor is called with the environment instance and the list of test cases to execute.
 The test executor executes the test cases and sends corresponding [EiffelTestCaseStartedEvents](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md) and [EiffelTestCaseFinishedEvents](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md) for each of them.
 Whether the test suites are executed in parallel or in serial is of no interest to the Eiffel protocol.
 It's merely up to the test executor to handle it in the best way available.
 8. The test orchestrator listens to TCF events and when all are recieved it send a [EiffelTestSuiteFinishedEvent](../eiffel-vocabulary/EiffelTestSuiteFinishedEvent.md).
 When done it sends a [EiffelTestSuiteFinishedEvent](../eiffel-vocabulary/EiffelTestSuiteFinishedEvent.md) corresponding to the main test suite in this test activity.
 9. The used test environment is released.
-10. When the main test suite has finished, the complete activity is finished and an [EiffelActivityFinishedEvent](../eiffel-vocabulary/EiffelActivityFinishedEvent.md) is sent to declare that.
+10. When the main test suite has finished, the complete activity is finished and an [EiffelActivityFinishedEvent](../eiffel-vocabulary/EiffelActivityFinishedEvent.md) is sent to communicate this fact.